BootBlock/PoSh-Backup/README.md

 *   `-PinBackup <FilePath>`: Pins the backup archive specified by `<FilePath>`, protecting it from retention policies.
 This creates a `.pinned` marker file alongside the archive.
 *   `-UnpinBackup <FilePath>`: Unpins the backup archive specified by `<FilePath>`, making it subject to retention policies again.
 This removes the `.pinned` marker file.
 *   `-ListArchiveContents <FilePath>`: Lists the contents of the backup archive specified by `<FilePath>`.
 This is a utility mode and does not run a backup.
+*   `-RunVerificationJobs`: A switch to run all enabled automated backup verification jobs defined in the configuration.
+This performs a restore to a temporary sandbox location and verifies the integrity of the restored files against a manifest created during the backup.
+This is a standalone mode and will not perform any regular backup jobs.
 *   `-ArchivePasswordSecretName <SecretName>`: For use with utility modes like `-ListArchiveContents`.
 Specifies the name of the secret in PowerShell SecretManagement that holds the password for an encrypted archive.
 *   `-ExtractFromArchive <FilePath>`: Extracts files from the backup archive specified by `<FilePath>`.
 Must be used with `-ExtractToDirectory`.
 *   `-ExtractToDirectory <DirectoryPath>`: The destination directory where files will be extracted.